NEA Grant Application Process

 While applicants will be required to certify that they will comply with “all applicable Executive Orders,” the NEA has not yet specified all of the current or future full array of orders that would apply.
 The National Council of Nonprofits has provided an overview of court action in response to a range of orders.

-Meanwhile, the NEA’s Assurance of Compliance requires applicants to certify compliance with Executive Order No. 14173, Ending Illegal Discrimination and Restoring Merit-Based Opportunity and Executive Order No. 14168, Defending Women From Gender Ideology Extremism and Restoring Biological Truth to the Federal Government.
+The NEA’s new Assurance of Compliance required applicants to certify compliance with Executive Order No. 14173, Ending Illegal Discrimination and Restoring Merit-Based Opportunity and Executive Order No. 14168, Defending Women From Gender Ideology Extremism and Restoring Biological Truth to the Federal Government.
+As noted below, the NEA suspended implementation of the executive orders, pending court action.

 On Friday, February 21, a federal judge issued a preliminary injunction in response to a case led by the National Association of Diversity Officers in Higher Education, pausing implementation of EO 14173.
 On March 3, a federal judge in Maryland refused to halt the injunction, noting in the decision that the Administration’s policies must comply with the United States Constitution, and particularly in this case, free speech and due process rights.
 The Administration appealed the ruling, and on March 14 a decision by the 4th Circuit Court of Appeals lifted the preliminary injunction on the order while litigation continues, enabling the NEA to reinstate a requirement for grantees to certify compliance with order.
 The League will keep orchestras informed of any corresponding changes to the NEA’s Assurance of Compliance language regarding EO 14173.

-The suit is filed on behalf of Rhode Island Latino Arts, the Theater Offensive, National Queer Theater, and Theatre Communications Group.
 Additionally, on February 19, the Legal Defense Fund and Lambda Legal filed a federal lawsuit on behalf of the National Urban League, National Fair Housing Alliance, and AIDS Foundation of Chicago challenging the two executive orders related to diversity, equity, and inclusion as well as the EO 14168 on “gender ideology.”
-The NEA has updated its Assurance of Compliance language to explain that “pending the outcome of litigation in the United States District Court of Rhode Island, Case No.1:25-cv-00079-WES-PAS, the NEA is not currently requiring any grantee to make any “certification” or other representation pursuant to Executive Order 14168.”
+The League will keep orchestras informed of any corresponding changes to the NEA’s Assurance of Compliance language regarding EO 14168.

 The full Assurance of Compliance includes prior rules regarding anti-discrimination requirements.
 Applicants should review the following U.S. code language, which includes more detailed information on how the NEA implements the terms of nondiscrimination in federally assisted programs. eCFR :: 45 CFR Part 1110 — Nondiscrimination in Federally Assisted Programs.

-The Assurance of Compliance includes the following new language related to executive orders:
+The Assurance of Compliance currently includes the following language related to executive orders:

 The applicant agrees that, if the applicant is selected and becomes a NEA grant recipient:- The applicant will comply with all applicable Executive Orders while the award is being administered.
 Executive orders are posted at whitehouse.gov/presidential-actions.